tojinguyen/Unity-Utilities/Assets/Utils/Ads/README.md

 ## How to Use

-### Configuration
+### Setup

+1. **Use the Setup Window:** Go to `TirexGame > Ads > Setup AdMob` to use the automated setup window.
+   - Install Google Mobile Ads SDK automatically
+   - Browse and select the folder for your config file
+   - Create AdMobConfig with one click
+   - Add AdManager to your scene automatically

+2. **Manual Configuration:**
-1. Create an `AdMobConfig` ScriptableObject by right-clicking in the Project window and selecting `Create > Tirex > Ads > AdMobConfig`.
+   - Create an `AdMobConfig` ScriptableObject by right-clicking in the Project window and selecting `Create > TirexGame > Ads > AdMob Config`.
-2. Enter your AdMob ad unit IDs for Android and iOS.
+   - Enter your AdMob ad unit IDs for Android and iOS.
-3. Assign the `AdMobConfig` to the `AdManager` component in your scene.
+   - Assign the `AdMobConfig` to the `AdManager` component in your scene.

+### Managing Ad Unit IDs

+The `AdMobConfig` inspector now provides convenient buttons to:
+- **Clear Android IDs:** Remove all Android ad unit IDs
+- **Clear iOS IDs:** Remove all iOS ad unit IDs
+- **Set Test IDs:** Automatically set Google's test ad unit IDs for testing
+- **Clear All:** Remove all ad unit IDs for both platforms

+This makes it easy to switch between test and production ad units, or clear unwanted IDs.

 ### Displaying Ads